sensor-dream/APIVOF/guidelines/list-info/s-packs-in-system-fedora-34.md

 <summary>seabios-bin</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Seabios for x86
+Short desc    : Seabios for x86
 URL          : http://www.coreboot.org/SeaBIOS
-Лицензия     : LGPLv3
+License      : LGPLv3
-Описание     : SeaBIOS is an open-source legacy BIOS implementation which can be used as
+Descript     : SeaBIOS is an open-source legacy BIOS implementation which can be used as
              : a coreboot payload.
 It implements the standard BIOS calling interfaces
              : that a typical x86 proprietary BIOS implements.
 ```